Risks of Vertical Wells

 They have been part of the industrial scene for decades and compliance criteria, while varying from State to State, are all at 70 parts per trillion or less.

 This has has created serious concerns in sampling, because many common materials such as well components, personal care products, food packaging and clothing can have traces of PFAS.
-We are pleased to announce that EN Rx will be providing Vertebrae™ Well Systems that are certified free of these contaminants.
+We are pleased to announce that EN Rx can now provide Vertebrae™ Well Systems that are certified free of these contaminants.

 Permeable Reactive Barriers (PRBs)